ZahidGalea/ksqldb-streaming-analytic/README.md

 ---

-* Deploys kafka cluster with data in it. also a ksqldb
+* Deploys kafka cluster with data in it. also a ksqldb and visualization.
   ```bash
   kubectl kustomize --enable-helm . | kubectl apply -f -
   ```